Ffuf

 Vhost Fuzzing

-To scan for VHosts, without manually adding the entire wordlist to our
+To scan for VHosts without manually adding entries to your

 /etc/hosts